UMANG-GAKHAR/Spin-And-Win-Game/README.md

 # Spin-And-Win-Game

-## A Simple Spin & Win Game Using Phasor and JavaScript!
+## A Simple Spin & Win Game Using Phaser and JavaScript!